Retr05041/dots/README.md

 rclone
 - Google drive

-list user installed programs? versions?
-- Everything in the config file?
-Seperate installation scripts?
-Even more abstraction?!?!

-centralize colors?
-- Will probably need a script for resetting color values in files if I do this...

-Most recent git repo clones?
-- Will probably want to do this in a cool way

 Japanse UTF-8 font to see the smile emoticon

 External Monitor needs fixing - Might be a Framework issue